joelnewcomer/visitoconee/wp-content/plugins/auto-terms-of-service-and-privacy-policy/README.txt

 5. When the upload is finished, activate the plugin via the prompt.
 A message will show confirming a successful activation.

 == Changelog ==

+= Version 2.1.9 =
+* Sep 23, 2018
+* Add z-index values to prevent theme issues
+* Add a new option for Links to Legal Pages Compliance Kit: open in a new tab
+* Various bugfixes under the hood

 = Version 2.1.8 =
 * Sep 9, 2018